Is it possible to know the truth without challenging it first?

 What God is and if he exists is a debate that has affected the history of mankind for thousands of years.
 Does that mean the idea of God shouldn’t be challenged?

 No not at all, but I am not sure what kind of experiment you could perform to see that God exists definitively.
 When you look at all of the religions of the world, most of which differ only slightly in doctrine and practice, it is hard to believe that they could have all gotten it wrong.

 But the conventional thought is not conventional wisdom.
 For me, I think that there has to be a reason that we are all here, to accomplish something and that there is a reason why we have the ability to reason, be creative, and make moral decisions.
 Test away, and when you can prove God exists or doesn’t exist I will listen with an open mind.

 Still Seeking The Truth

-I think that for the most part it is impossible to know the truth without testing it, because the truth is everlasting and unapproachable, if something is true, then testing, trials or questioning won’t change it.
+I think that for the most part, it is impossible to know the truth without testing it because the truth is everlasting and unapproachable if something is true, then testing, trials or questioning won’t change it.

 When it comes to things you can’t test or challenge, like the existence of God it has to come down to your faith.
 Either we are a cosmic accident that just happens to be here, or we are a magnificent creation that is here to do great things if we let ourselves.

-Apparantly Seether has been looking for the truth:
+Apparently, Seether has been looking for the truth: